daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-05-29-normalized-cross-entropy.md

 ## Context

-The business has invoked our expertise to model click conversions;
-we need to provide a score for how likely a given user is to click on a given ad.
-The business can then use the scores to optimize various objectives, i.e., choose which ads to show.
 We collect data by logging user-ad interactions to keep track of what users saw what ad and if those ad-impressions resulted in a click.
 We can join the logs with preexisting user and ad-specific data.
 In the simplest case, our task it to train a model to output the probability that a user will click based on the